candoumbe/Queries/README.md

 */
 ```

 💡 There are several renderers already available on [nuget.org](https://www.nuget.org/packages?q=Queries.Renderers).

 ### QueryRendererSettings
 The "shape" of the string returned by a [renderer](#rendering-statements) (date format, parameterized query, ...) can
-be customized by providing an implementation of [QueryRendererSettings][class-query-renderer-settings] instance.
+be customized by providing an implementation of [the QueryRendererSettings][class-query-renderer-settings] instance.
 to the <code>ForXXXX()</code> method.
 ```csharp
 IQuery query = ...